rwblokzijl/Msc-thesis-EuroToken/thesis.md

 1 token for 1 dollars worth of "collateral".
 This collateral is some blockchain accounted token of value.
 To make sure the system does not get under-collateralized when the price of the collateral changes, the system is over-collateralized at all times.
-While these systems have seem some success already, they are very dependent on the value of their collateral, there is still debate on whether they are able to work in a constant down market of the collateral.
+While these systems have seen some success already, they are very dependent on the value of their collateral, there is still debate on whether they are able to work in a constant down market of the collateral.
 Regardless, their target for stabilisation is still some external